maxzheng/workspace-tools/docs/README.rst

     # Or checkout a group of repos as defined in workspace.cfg
     # co mzheng-repos

+    # Or checkout a repo from GitHub:
+    # co workspace-tools                # Best match
+    # co maxzheng/workspace-tools       # Exact match

 For more info about workspace.cfg, refer to Configuration_ doc.

 To update all repos in your workspace::